danfuzz/one-true-awk/README.md

 developing this code.

-This archive includes the earliest widely published version through versions released quite recently (as of this writing).
+This archive includes the earliest widely published version through versions released in 2012.
 The [versions/](versions) directory has each version in a separate subdirectory.
 See that directory's [README](versions/README.md) file for details about the origin of each version.

 The [latest/](latest) directory has a full (as can be made) git history of all the versions, with tip-of-tree being the